phamngockien/phamngockien/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on Geophysics and Geodynamics Simulations
+- 🌱 I’m currently learning Github, Python, C++, and the open-source libraries.
+- 👯 I’m looking to collaborate on Electromagnetics Computation and Geodynamics Simulations.
 <!--
 **phamngockien/phamngockien** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.